Bridges

 Where does humanity want to go?

-It wants to get to a world where peace, justice, and love are the rule, not the exception.
+It aspires to a world where peace, justice, and love are the norm, not the exception.

 Not something that takes every effort we have in our minds and bodies to keep and secure.